tonypeng1/llamaindex/README.md

 2.  **MongoDB (The "Bookshelf"):** Stores the **full text** and **node relationships** (prev/next).
 Once Milvus finds the relevant IDs, the system "checks out" the full text from MongoDB.
 3.  **Context Expansion:** If enabled, the system automatically retrieves neighboring nodes from MongoDB to provide the LLM with surrounding context.
 4.  **Summary Path:** A separate MongoDB collection stores summary nodes, used exclusively by the `summary_tool` for "big picture" questions, bypassing the vector search entirely.

+### Metadata Pipeline (Two-Stage Filtering)
+The system applies metadata filters in two distinct phases:

+1.  **Ingestion Stage (Extraction):** During `main.py` execution, **GLiNER** extracts named entities and **LangExtract** enriches nodes with structured semantic metadata (e.g., categories, advice types).
+This metadata is stored in both Milvus and MongoDB.
+2.  **Retrieval Stage (Filtering):** When a query is processed in `rag_factory.py`, the `DynamicFilterQueryEngine` analyzes the query to extract relevant entities and semantic filters.
+These are applied as `MetadataFilters` to the vector search, ensuring the retriever only considers nodes matching the query's specific context.

 ### Multimodal Handling (MinerU)
 The pipeline explicitly handles complex document elements to ensure high-fidelity retrieval: